 Conservation

 Garden wildlife ponds support different animal and plant species.
-It’s a common occurrence to find several small animal species in wildlife ponds.
+It’s common to find several small animal species in wildlife ponds.
 Garden ponds are responsible for conserving up to 20 percent of populations of shallow water plants and animals in rapid decline.

 Freshwater organisms, in particular, thrive in shallow garden ponds.
-Most of those organisms are essential in ensuring there is balance in the central ecosystem.
+Most of those organisms are essential in ensuring balance in the central ecosystem.
 Such conservation efforts have laws backing them that protect aquatic pond wildlife from exploitation.

 Aesthetic Importance

 Designing a garden pond in a particular way when creating it can also contribute to its aesthetic influence.
-The best shape to have at the beginning is a wavy margin that provides a more attractive natural look.
+The best shape at the beginning is a wavy margin that provides a more attractive natural look.

 Tips on How to Maintain a Garden Wildlife Pond